 We like brakes that start braking right at the top of the pedal travel, and the Saturn Vue's brakes delivered on that, with lots of braking power at the initial stab of the pedal and even more with more pedal travel, very linear and effective.

-The Saturn Vue is all-new for 2008.
-After five years on the market as an American-bred, plastic-bodied crossover, the Vue has matured into steel unibody crossover family hauler based on a German Opel.
-The new Vue boasts very good performance, real room for five, storage possibilities galore, and tons of personality.
+The Saturn Vue is a nice compact crossover utility vehicle, certainly one of the best in its segment.
+It boasts very good performance, real room for five, storage possibilities galore, and tons of personality.
 Built in Mexico to a very high quality standard, it's the best Saturn product so far, and we recommend you add it to your looking list.